9 Common Parlor Palm Problems (And How to Fix Them)

 At this point, you should sufficiently water your parlor palm without leaving any standing water.
 Prune the curling leaves to encourage new and prosperous growth.

-Curling Leaves from Over Fertilizing
+Curling Leaves from Overfertilization

 A parlor palm does not require much fertilizer or any at all.